 The following advice for how to prepare for arriving in the UK is adapted from guidance provided by Border Force, the UK's border control officials, and UK Visas and Immigration (UKVI) specifically for students:

 - Make a note of your UK accommodation details including the address and a telephone number and carry this in your hand luggage.
 This information will be required when you complete your landing card on arrival in the UK.
 Alternatively you can provide the main University address and International Office telephone number on your landing card:

 +44 (0)115 951 5247

-Complete your landing card before you meet the Border Force officer in the UK (if you are a non-EEA national).
+- Complete your landing card before you meet the Immigration Officer in the UK (if you are a non-EEA national).
 Landing cards are usually handed out on the aircraft before you arrive in the UK.

-Have your passport ready and remove it from any protective wallet before you present it to an Immigration Officer.
+- Have your passport ready and remove it from any protective wallet before you present it to an Immigration Officer.
 You should also take off your sunglasses or hat if you are wearing any.

-- Never give false or misleading information - including forged or counterfeit documents - to a Border Force officer.
+- Never give false or misleading information - including forged or counterfeit documents - to an Immigration Officer.

-If you would like further information on any of the above please check the UK Border Agency website for more information.
+If you would like further information on any of the above please check the UK Visa and Immigration website.